-By attending the leadership and development trainings under the programs developed by John Maxwell, Sean Si is now part of the John Maxwell team as a speaker and coach.
+After attending the leadership and development training for global speakers under the programs developed by John Maxwell, Sean Si is now part of the John Maxwell Team as a speaker and coach.

 Sean Si is a certified Reiss Profile Master who can provide you with a scientific way to uncover your strongest basic desires to help you realize the best version of yourself.